 The mission of CTE is specifically supportive, and participation by the faculty is entirely voluntary.
 The interaction between Center personnel and the faculty is confidential and separate from any formal assessment process of the University.

-- Diana Ashe, Associate Professor and CTE Associate Director
+- Michele Parker, Associate Professor and CTE Interim Associate Director

 - Dianne Bass, Administrative Associate